dipanjanS/dipanjanS.github.io.old/about.md

 - Data Modeling, Warehousing and Business Intelligence

 I've also authored several books on R, Machine Learning, Python & Text Analytics.
 Currently I'm working on a book based on Social Media Analytics with R.

-Outside of work, I'm a Technology and Financial Market Enthusiast.
-Sitcom and Football Addict.
-Casual Gamer.
-Lifelong learner.
-Foodie.

 Feel free to contact me if you have anything interesting to share.